alewisw/aq/README.md

 * Two modes of operation are supported for memory allocation:
   * Fixed length items consisting of a single contiguous memory regions.
   * Variable length items consisting of a linked-list of contiguous memory regions.
+* The queue content can be fully captured and examined by taking a snapshot-in-time.
+This allow for recovery of previously processed items.

 ## Current Status
 WARNING: AQ is under ACTIVE DEVELOPMENT.
 The APIs may change dramatically.
 There may be serious bugs.
 Use at your own risk.